As your business grows, so does the volume of administrative work. And when your HR and payroll staff are overwhelmed, more costly mistakes occur.

-There are signs that indicate your team may be in need of additional staff and resources.
-Or it could also be that it's time to consider other options for managing your payroll process.
+Increasing numbers of mistakes with payroll processing serve as warning signs that indicate your payroll team may need more staff and and better resources.
+On the other hand, it's very likely that it's simply time to consider other options for managing your payroll process, such as outsourcing.

-The larger your company becomes, the more time-consuming and complex your payroll functions become.
-And the never-ending parade of federal and state regulations and changes doesn't help.
+The larger your organization becomes, the more time-consuming and complex your payroll functions and processes become.
+And then add the never-ending jungle of federal and state regulations and changes to the mix.

-Doing More With Less is Not an Option
+Doing More With Less is Not a Business Strategy

 Too many owners and management teams simply opt to add hours, add lower-level admin staffers, or spend large amounts of money on new software.
 And all of this in hopes of taming the beast of a growing payroll management process.
 There is a point of diminishing returns, however.